FaisalHammad1999/futureproofwiki/Windows-Setup.md

     + `npm install -g laughs`
     + `ha` - wait for a joke!

-### Get python locally and install a global package
+### Get python locally and discover the Zen of Python
 - **Download and install the latest python version using the [official installers](https://www.python.org/downloads/)**
     + Follow a similar flow as for Node above
 - **Confirm your python installation**